surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 function has now been removed.

-Also, the `help` function changed to use `more.com` on Windows, or the system's default pager specified by `$env:PAGER` on non-Windows platforms.
+Also, the `help` function changed to use `more.com` on Windows, or the system's default pager specified by `$Env:PAGER` on non-Windows platforms.

 ### `cd DriveName:` now returns users to the current working directory in that drive